-If you want to keep your compost out of sight, consider using one of these DIY privacy screens to do so.
-If you're interested in composting but you don't want to keep your compost, there are several composting services that will take your compost and put it to good use.
+If you want to keep your compost out of sight, consider using a DIY privacy screen to do so.
+If you're interested in composting but you don't want to keep your compost, several composting services will take your compost and put it to good use.

 01 of 10

 Making a compost bin out of a trash can is a great way to get a compost pile going quickly and without much of a budget.
 You'll need a plastic trash can with a lid and a few other materials to build it.
 The whole project will take you less than an hour.

 Here's a free compost bin plan that's an affordable choice for someone who wants a permanent area for compost, but isn't looking to spend very much money.
 This plan uses pallets to build the frame and some hardware to keep everything together.
 It's pretty easy to find free pallets, making this an inexpensive way to compost.